Prerequisites/ Course Contents/ Obligation

 Training and Certification

-Open Sky Tandem Pilots candidates must satisfactorily complete all course performance requirements.
-To apply for certification, the certified APPI Instructor submits online a completed, validated Open Sky Tandem Pilot Application to APPI website, along with the required photo, application fee and other qualifying certification documentation (if applicable).
+Non-commercial Tandem Pilots candidates must satisfactorily complete all course performance requirements.
+To apply for certification, the certified APPI Instructor submits online a completed, validated Non-commercial Tandem Pilot Application to APPI website, along with the required photo, application fee and other qualifying certification documentation (if applicable).
 Upon approval of the application, APPI will issue an APPI Certification Card.

-Note: Open Sky Tandem Pilot Course has a 2 year validity, for candidates who want to enroll in an APPI Tandem Pilot Course and validate Certification.
+Note: Non-commercial Tandem Pilot Course has a 2 year validity, for candidates who want to enroll in an APPI Pro Tandem Pilot Course and validate Certification.
 If certification expires, the course must be repeated (safety rules and APPI quality standards).

-To renew annually, an Open Sky Tandem Pilot submits a Membership Agreement with payment of membership fees.
+To renew annually, a Non-commercial Tandem Pilot submits a Membership Agreement with payment of membership fees.
 Pilots who have let their membership lapse will need to fulfil additional requirements designated by the APPI Training and Quality Management Department before regaining their status.

 - APPI Response Awareness